karolinasa/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
-Name three SLIs that you would use to measure the success of this SLO:
+Name four SLIs that you would use to measure the success of this SLO:
-- Error rate (number of 4xx and 5xx responses) in a month is 0.03% of all requests
+- Error rate: Error rate (number of 4xx and 5xx responses) in a month is 0.03% of all requests
-- 99.98% of time in a month pods are up
+- Uptime: Uptime of pods is 99.99% in a month
-- 99.97% of requests respond in under 250ms
+- Response rate & time: 99.97% of all requests respond in under 250ms
+- Resources: CPU/Memory usage does not exceed the resources provided

 ## Building KPIs for our plan
 Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+Error rate:
+- Number of 4xx and 5xx HTTP request responses
-- Uptime of pods
+- Number of requests on average
+Those KPIs vere chosen to see all types of responses (as you later see in the dashboard - all in one graph) and to check if there is a correlation between average response time and response status code.

+Uptime:
-- Memory(RAM) usage of pods
+- Uptime of front-end application pods
-- CPU usage of pods
+- Uptime of back-end application pods
-- Number of HTTP requests for each response status
+Seeing an indicator whether a pod is up or not is the clearest metric we can get.
+Used both for back-end and front-end applications.

+Response rate & time:
 - Average response time of requests
-- Percentage of requests that returned responses under 250ms
+- Percentage of requests that returned responses under 250ms Those metrics were chosen to check if the load of requests correlate to the response time.

+Resources:
+- Memory(RAM) usage for application pods
+- CPU usage for application pods
+When checking resources the main metrics to check are CPU and memory(RAM), because lacking those the application may get stuck or not run at all, especially when creating multiple pods.

 ## Final Dashboard
 Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.